 Some of the novel ways that AR and VR are being used at this moment in time include:

 - Letting customers see dishes in front of them to help them decide which meal to order;

-- Letting customers play fun games while they wait for their food to arrive.
+- Let customers play fun games while they wait for their food to arrive.

-You can start using VR and AR for fast foods companies.
+You can start using VR and AR for fast food companies.
 For example, KFC uses VR to teach new employees about the brand and its values.